Chenée Today

 • vanilla - be sure to use a high-quality pure vanilla extract.
 Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!

-• sour cream - using sour cream instead of milk makes this marble loaf cake moist and delicious!
+• sour cream - using sour cream instead of milk makes this marble loaf cake moist and delicious, just like my Blueberry and Lemon Pound Cake!

 • cake flour - we'll use cake flour to make this cake soft and fluffy!
 If you don't have any cake flour, see below for a quick tip to make a cake flour substitute!
 Your flour should be measured by weight using a kitchen scale or with the spoon and level method.